Natalitta/orchid-shop/README.md

 ### Validates input.
     1. Checks if there are exactly 4 numbers separated by commas.
     2. Checks if the data provided is a number.
-    3. If there's a mistake an error is raised.
+    3. If there's a mistake, an error is raised.
 And the input request repeats.

  <img src="img/empty-input.png">